-From our friends over at Eating Bird Food, this thick and creamy coconut pumpkin chia pudding is paleo friendly and vegan - full recipe here!
+From Eating Bird Food, this thick and creamy coconut pumpkin chia pudding is paleo friendly and vegan - full recipe here!
+Awesome dish!

 1/4 cup Chia Seeds